mozzarellaV8/agora-marketplace/readme.md

 Agora was a referral-based darknet market that rose to prominence after the demise of Silk Road 2 in 2013.

 The data was acquired via gwern's [black market archives](http://www.gwern.net/Black-market%20archives#grams); specifically the `Grams` (darknet market search engine) crawls.
-The data itself is comprised of daily listings of goods/services on offer from vendors, and ranges from the dates 06-29-2014 until 07-12-2015.
+The data itself is comprised of daily listings of goods and services on offer from vendors, and ranges from 06-29-2014 until 07-12-2015.
 Some data is missing; likely due to markets going offline while taking measures to avoid law enforcement or hackers.

 Here is a glimpse of the data: